 The generated energy gap for the case of elliptically polarized light and $d_{x^2-y^2}$ symmetry is presented in Fig.~\ref{FIG:8}.
-This gap depends on parameter $\beta$, spin-orbit coupling $\rho$ and obviously the electron-light coupling perimeter $K_\omega$ since the band gap is basically created by the driving field.
-We see that equation \eqref{gap01} contains two terms such that one of them is increasing and the one is decreasing with an increasing $\beta$.
-Therefore, the dependence on the anisotropy of the dressing field is not monotonic and limiting cases of circularly and linearly polarized light both show a substantial bandgap.
+This gap depends on parameter $\beta$, spin-orbit coupling $\rho$, and obviously the electron-light coupling perimeter $K_\omega$ since the band gap is basically created by the driving field.
+We see that equation \eqref{gap01} contains two terms, one of which is increasing and the other decreasing with increasing $\beta$.
+Therefore, the dependence on the anisotropy of the dressing field is not monotonic, and both circularly and linearly polarized light exhibit a substantial bandgap.
 The bandgap is also a monotonically increasing function of spin-orbit coupling $\rho$.
 However, this dependence becomes substantial only for $\beta \neq 0$, i,e., next to the limit of circularly polarized irradiation of the dressing field.